Master hexagonal architecture in Rust

 For a site like Medium, there would be multiple domains: blogging, user identity, billing, customer support, and so on.
 These are related but distinct business functions, that communicate using each other's Service APIs.

 If this is starting to sound like microservices to you, you're not imagining things.
-We'll talk about the relationship between hexagonal architecture and microservices in part four.
+We'll talk about the relationship between hexagonal architecture and microservices in Part IV.

 Secondly, a domain should include all entities that must change together as part of a single, atomic operation.